PLAN TEXT =

 Potomac Institute for Policy Studies, 2011 (January, 2011 Report Update The Consequences of Terrorism—An Update on al-Qaeda and other Terrorist Threats in the Sahel & Maghreb, http://www.potomacinstitute.org/attachments/863_2011%20REPORT%20UPDATE%20Maghreb%20%20Sahel%20Terrorism.pdf)

-In sum, coherent and firm US policy
+In sum, a coherent and firm US policy

 terrorists for the remainder of the 21st century.